Converting Your NZ License

 Next, download and complete the licence application form.
 You can find the Victorian form here.

 When you have all your paperwork ready, call a service centre to book your appointment - or some states like Victoria let you book the appointment online.
-Note that in Victoria there is a fee of $17.80 to make the appointment.
+Note that in Victoria there is a fee of $20.40 to make the appointment.

-At the appointment, you’ll need to provide the ID we listed above, your Certificate of Particulars and NZ driver’s licence, and take an eyesight test.
+At the appointment, you’ll need to provide the ID we listed above, your Certificate of Particulars and NZ driver licence, and take an eyesight test.
 Once this is completed you’ll get your photo taken and pay a fee for the licence.

+No. This used to be mentioned as part of the process in some states but is not any longer.
 We did not have to give up our NZ licenses when we converted them to Victorian licenses.

 In most cases you can still transfer to an Australian licence if your NZ licence has expired in the past 5 years.
 If it has expired more than 5 years ago, you will usually need to resit the test in Australia to be given a licence.